e8johan/gruvkartong/README.md

 ## Buildings and minions

-The warehouse building type (the only type) currently spawns minions after having been created.
+The warehouse building type currently spawns four minions after having been created.
+The idea is that this is the initial building and cannot be built by the player. (currently it is possible)

+The quarter building type spawns up to three minions.
+It is supposed to re-spawn a minion once the a minion dies, but minions cannot die, so this is kind of pointless atm.

 # Todo